Andrei Kirilenko: National team career

 As a member of the Russian junior national team, Kirilenko was the MVP of the 1999 FIBA Under-19 World Cup.
 Kirilenko's first major international tournament with the senior Russian national basketball team was at the 2000 Summer Olympics, where Russia finished the games in 8th place.
 Later, he played at the EuroBasket 2001, where Russia finished 5th among 16 teams.
 The only time that Kirilenko played in a FIBA World Cup was at the 2002 FIBA World Championship, where the Russian team finished 10th out of 16 teams.
 Kirilenko has also played at 4 more EuroBaskets: the EuroBasket 2003, the EuroBasket 2005, the EuroBasket 2007, where he won the gold medal of the competition, and was named the MVP of the tournament, and the EuroBasket 2011.
 With the win in the 2007 EuroBasket, Russia qualified to the 2008 Summer Olympics, where Kirilenko also played for Russia, and he was also named Russia's flag bearer for the Opening Ceremony of the games.

 In the first game of the 2008 Olympics tournament against Iran, Kirilenko scored 15 points, pulled down 5 rebounds, and blocked 3 shots.
 Against Croatia, he led his team in points scored with 18, and he scored his personal best in the games against Argentina, scoring 23.

 Kirilenko won a bronze medal with Russia at the 2012 Summer Olympics.

+Executive career

+In August 2015, Kirilenko was elected president of the Russian Basketball Federation.
+He was re-elected to the post in August 2020.